Beyond the Scale: How Bioelectrical Impedance Analysis (BIA) Unlocks the Blueprint of Your Health

 How We Apply BIA at 360 Wellness Hub

-At 360 Wellness Hub, we don't look at physical health in a vacuum.
+At 360 Wellness Hub, we don't look at physical health in isolation.
 Your physical vitality directly impacts your neurotransmitter function, emotional resilience, and stress tolerance.
 We incorporate BIA into our Comprehensive Diagnostic and Personalised Care Plans to get a true "360-degree" view of your biology.

 Stop Guessing, Start Knowing